Getting Your Student Visa

 - Letter of acceptance (from Charles University, Second Faculty of Medicine, Study Department).

-- Confirmation of accommodation in the Czech Republic (from your landlord) – look at the website of the Czech Ministry of the Interior.
+- Confirmation of accommodation in the Czech Republic (from your landlord or University dormitory) – look at the website of the Czech Ministry of the Interior.

 - Confirmation from your bank that you have sufficient financial means on your account to support your stay in Czech Rep. (at least 80 000 CZK) – bring bank statement/credit card.